enisn/DotNurseInjector/README.md

 ```

 ### Inject As Attribute
 You can manage your service types to add into.
+This attribute can be used multiple time at once.

 ```csharp
 /*